By Kathy Witt

 Where Dinosaurs Roam

-A visit to Mammoth Cave should top your must-see list in Kentucky’s Cave Capital, but there are other attractions (both underground and above) that you won’t want to miss.
+A visit to Mammoth Cave should top your must-see list of Cave City, KY attractions, but there are other things to do and see (both underground and above) that you won’t want to miss.

 Cave City is also known as Kentucky’s Zipline Capital thanks to three ziplines located within five miles of each other at Mammoth Cave Adventures, Hidden River Cave and Kentucky Action Park, an adventure hub where bandit Jesse James once roamed.

 Zoom down Kentucky’s only alpine slide.
 Race go-carts, bumper cars and boats.
 Relax on a mountainside chairlift.
 Try your hand at canoeing and miniature golf.
 Don dapper western wear and make a memento of your day at Old Time Photo.